RB Global: The Ritchie Brothers

-50 years of unreserved industrial auctions

-On June 7, 2013, Ritchie Bros. celebrated 50 years since the company's first major unreserved industrial auction in Radium Hot Springs, British Columbia.
-It was at this Radium Hot Springs auction that Ritchie Bros. adopted the ramp-and-stage approach for selling all mobile equipment.
-This approach involves a staging area —designed as a ramp— located in front of a viewing theater, where bidders sit waiting for mobile equipment to come to “center stage.”
-Each piece of equipment is numbered and, once it comes to rest at the center of the ramp, the auctioneer begins asking for bids.
-The crowd of bidders signals their bid increments to roving “bid catchers,” who in turn signal the auctioneer when a bid is made.
-The auctioneer increases the call price until there are no more bids being placed.
-At a Ritchie Bros. auction, bids are called until no more are forthcoming in approximately one minute, when the auctioneer calls that the item has been “sold!” to the highest bidder.

-The company has pioneered the ramp-and-stage method and unreserved industrial auctions around the world ever since the auction at Radium Hot Springs on June 7, 1963.

 The early auction years

 Most of the company's earliest auctions were held in British Columbia.
 Ritchie Bros. began expanding into other parts of Canada in the mid-1960s, conducting its first auctions in Alberta (in 1964), the Yukon (1964), Saskatchewan (1965), Manitoba (1968), and other parts of Eastern Canada shortly thereafter.

 In 1965, Ken Ritchie left the company to spend more time with his family and the company's name was changed from Ritchie Bros.
 Auction Galleries Ltd. to Ritchie Bros.
 Auctioneers Ltd. Ken established his own auction company, but returned to work with his brothers in 1968.
 He stayed with Ritchie Bros.
 Auctioneers until 1980.

 In 1968, Ritchie Bros.
 Auctioneers held its first auction with gross proceeds in excess of CA$1 million, in Edmonton, Alberta, Canada.
 Edmonton was also the site of the company's first permanent auction site (on company-owned land), which was established in 1976.
 Until then, Ritchie Bros. had been conducting its auctions on leased land.